-Yes, it is possible to control early blight using organic methods.
+Yes, it is possible to control early blight using proven, organic and natural methods.
 Here’s how:

-Common on tomato and potato plants, early blight is caused by the fungus Alternaria solani, and occurs throughout the United States.
-It first appears on the lower, older leaves as small brown spots with concentric rings that form a “bull’s eye” pattern.
+Common on tomato and potato plants, early blight is caused by the fungus Alternaria solani and occurs throughout the United States.
+Symptoms first appear on the lower, older leaves as small brown spots with concentric rings that form a “bull’s eye” pattern.
 As the disease matures, it spreads outward on the leaf surface causing it to turn yellow, wither and die.
 Eventually the stem, fruit and upper portion of the plant will become infected.
 Crops can be severely damaged.

-- Prune or stake plants to improve air circulation.
+- Prune or stake plants to improve air circulation and reduce fungal problems.

 - Make sure to disinfect your pruning shears (one part bleach to 4 parts water) after each cut.